retikulum/pixelliarmus/README.md

 ## Future Work

-- Research and implement other algorithms.
+- Research and implement other algorithms
-- User controlled output format.
+- User controlled output format
-- Resize image according to user input.
+- Resize image according to user input
-- Refactor code while learning it.
+- Refactor code while learning it
-- Publish it as crate.
+- Publish it as crate
-- Implement other effects.
+- Implement other effects